Manny Leaks: Professional career

-American Basketball Association
+ABA

 Leaks was selected by the Detroit Pistons in the second round of the 1968 NBA draft, with the 20th overall pick.
 He was taken in the eighth round of the 1968 ABA draft by the Kentucky Colonels, and chose to play for the Colonels.
 As a rookie, he played in 31 games for the Colonels, averaging 7.2 points and 7.5 rebounds in almost 22 minutes per game.
 At the end of December 1968, he was traded along with Randy Mahaffey to the New Jersey Nets for Dan Anderson and Oliver Darden.

 Leaks became the Nets starting center, averaging 12.5 points and 14.2 rebounds in nearly 36 minutes per game.
 However, he only played 20 games for the Nets before being traded to the Dallas/Texas Chaparrals in mid-February 1969 for a fourth-round draft choice.
 In 27 games for the Chaparrals, he averaged 10.6 points and 9.1 rebounds in 26 minutes per game.
 Overall, playing 78 games for three teams in his rookie year, he averaged 9.7 points and 9.8 rebounds in nearly 27 minutes per game.

 Leaks played the entire 1969-70 season with the Chaparrals.
 As the starting center, he averaged 18.8 points and 12.5 rebounds in nearly 37 minutes per game.
 The team finished 45–39, second in the ABA's Western Division.
 Leaks was tied for 14th in the ABA's Most Valuable Player voting.
 He played 40 games for the Chaparrals in the 1970-71 season, averaging 15.5 points and 11.8 rebounds in nearly 30 minutes per game at center, when he was traded back to the Nets in early February 1971 for Levern Tart and Ed Johnson.
 He then played in 40 games for the Nets, averaging 17 points and 9.6 rebounds in nearly 36 minutes per game.
 On the season, in nearly 33 minutes per game, he averaged a double-double in points (16.2) and rebounds (10.7).

 In the 1971-72 season, he again played for three different ABA teams, the Nets (nine games), the Utah Stars (42 games), and The Floridians (18 games).
 In early November 1971, the Stars traded a high draft choice and cash to the Nets for Leaks.
 Leaks played in a reserve center role behind future Naismith Hall of Fame center Zelmo Beatty.
 In late January 1972, the Floridians traded their leading rebounder, Ira Harge, to the Stars for Leaks, Rick Fisher and two draft choices.
 He started 18 games at center for the Floridians, averaging over 40 minutes, 15.4 points and 9.8 rebounds per game.

 The 1971-72 season was his last in the ABA.
 He averaged 13.5 points and 9.9 rebounds per game during his four-year ABA career, which ended in the wake of salary disputes with the Floridians, and the team folding after the season ended.
 No other ABA team signed Leaks.